alexpeterhall/quotes/quotes.md

 "You do not find the happy life.
 You make it." - Camilla Eyring Kimball "It's not enough to learn how to ride; you must also learn how to fall." - Mexican proverb "A man has to live with himself, and he should see to it that he always has good company." - Charles Evans Hughes, jurist (11 Apr 1862-1948)
+"It is from hardship rather than ease that we gather wisdom.
+We need to develop the capacity to draw strength from our hardships." - Aung San Suu Kyi, Nobel Peace Prize laurate
+"So act that your principle of action might safely be made a law for the whole world." - Immanuel Kant, philosopher (21 Apr 1724-1804)

 ## Death